Neighborhood Guide6 min read

 What are the best vegan restaurants on University Avenue in St. Paul?

-The top vegan spots on University Avenue, St. Paul are Ngon Vietnamese Bistro (799 University Ave W, Frogtown) for upscale Vietnamese with tofu pho, lemongrass tofu clay pot, and marinated tofu banh mi; iPho by Saigon (704 University Ave W) for budget-friendly vegetarian pho with mushroom broth, tofu lemongrass stir-fry, and vermicelli bowls; and Life Juices (450 Lexington Pkwy N, Hamline-Midway) for cold-pressed juices, acai bowls, and wellness shots in a fully vegan juice bar.
+The top current vegan-friendly stops on University Avenue, St. Paul are iPho by Saigon (704 University Ave W) for budget-friendly vegetarian pho with mushroom broth, tofu lemongrass stir-fry, and vermicelli bowls; Life Juices (450 Lexington Pkwy N, Hamline-Midway) for cold-pressed juices, acai bowls, and wellness shots in a fully vegan juice bar; and nearby co-op or bakery stops for quick plant-based meals.
+Ngon Vietnamese Bistro, formerly one of the corridor's best vegan-friendly restaurants, has permanently closed.

 Is University Avenue in St. Paul good for vegans?